Gender Equity - Strategies & Tools to Level the Playing Field

 Marjorie J. Albohm, MS, AT-Ret

-Ms. Albohm was one of the first women certified athletic trainers in the nation.
-She began her career as the first full time female athletic trainer at Indiana University.
-Marje is a proud 52 year member of the NATA.
-She has held various positions of leadership in the NATA throughout her career including President of the NATA Research and Education Foundation and the 11th President of the NATA from 2008-2012.
-She has received numerous NATA and related awards and was a 1999 inductee into the NATA Hall of Fame.
+Ms. Albohm was one of he first women certified AT's in the nation.
+She began her career as the first full time women's AT at Indiana University.
+She has held various positions of leadership in the NATA throughout her career, including President of the NATA Foundation and the 11th President of the NATA from 2008-2012.
+Ms. Albohm has received numerous awards and recognition including being inducted into the NATA Hall of Fame in 1999.

 Rebecca Lopez, PhD, LAT, ATC